neil-and-void/until-failure-api/README.md

 # Prereqs

-- A postgres db url added to your `.env` file
+- A postgres db url
 - Go installed on your machine

 # Setup